FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 It can also be changed at the *Manage* page from the RC app, a paired DS app, or a connected laptop; click ``Apply Wi-Fi Settings`` when done.

-The name of a Operator Console phone can be changed in the DS app, using instructions
+The name of a DRIVER STATION device can be changed in the DS app, using instructions
 :ref:`found here <programming_resources/shared/managing_smartphone_ds/Managing-a-Smartphone-Driver-Station:changing the name>`.